Children's Hospital is part of the UPMC family.

 Cancer is the leading non-accidental cause of childhood death.
 Yet, thanks to research, since the 1970s childhood cancer deaths have declined 35 percent, and in the case of leukemia by 50 percent.
 However, the battle is not over.
 Each year 25 percent of children diagnosed with cancer will die of their disease.

-Statistics like these fuel a passion to find cures within physicians and scientists of the Division of Hematology/Oncology of Children's Hospital of Pittsburgh of UPMC.
+Statistics like these fuel a passion to find cures within physicians and scientists of the Division of Hematology/Oncology of UPMC Children’s Hospital of Pittsburgh.
 The division has extensive research interests in clinical treatment for and basic mechanisms underlying cancer, ultimately aimed at improving clinical therapies.
 Its commitment to advancing the science of hematology and oncology includes basic research extending into the areas of stem cell biology and molecular oncology.